morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-3.md

 ### Dependency Resolving by Crossplane

 Using syncwave to guarantee the resource synchronization order is a very useful practice.
 But it also makes your GitOps solution coupled with a specific GitOps tool.
-For example, you may need to figure out a similar approach if you switch from Argo CD to Flux CD as Flux does not recogonize the Argo CD syncwave annotations.
+For example, you may need to figure out a similar approach if you switch from Argo CD to Flux CD as Flux does not recognize the Argo CD syncwave annotations.

 Crossplane, on the other hand, might help in this case.
 This is because it can provide a way to define the deploying order for a set of composable resources while remains neutral to GitOps tools.
 Although this has not been there yet, there is a design proposal in community called [Generic References](https://github.com/crossplane/crossplane/pull/2385) which is currently under discussion.
 This design can help us define resource dependency and do more than that.